JaGallup/spaceland/README.md

 The `spaceland` library is a modern Python library for fast, Pythonic access to [ESRI shapefiles][shp].
-It's currently in its early stages and under active development.
+It's currently in its early stages and under active development; read the [roadmap][rmp] to see what's planned.

 [![Build status][tci]][tcl]
 [![Code coverage report][cci]][ccl]